MicroEJ/docs/KernelDeveloperGuide/applicationSecurityPolicy.rst

 Using an empty value or the ``*`` wildcard is left to the developer preference and should be processed in the exact same way by the security policy resource loader.

 .. warning::
-    If the Kernel does not embed all class names (see :ref:`stripping-class-names-from-an-application`), make sure that specified permission class names are embedded by declaring them as :ref:`Required Types <types>`.
+    If the Kernel does not embed all class names (see :ref:`Stripping Class Names from an Application <stripclassnames>`), make sure that specified permission class names are embedded by declaring them as :ref:`Required Types <section.classpath.elements.types>`.
     Any permission check done on a permission class without embedded name will result in a `SecurityException`_.